 - Season 3 was a draw: Erika Jo had one album with a dud single ("I Break Things"), while runner-up Jason Meadows did one indie album and didn't chart with any of his five singles.

-- Season 4: Averted, as Chris Young has had a fairly successful career despite a false start with his debut album — the next two albums produced five straight #1 hits, with his second album going gold.
+- Season 4: Averted, as Chris Young has had a fairly successful career despite a false start with his debut album.

 - Season 5: Winner Angela Hacker got a contract with Warner Bros., but her only release for it was a CD full of demos she made while on the show.
-Fifth-place Whitney Duncan also got a contract with Warner, releasing a full album and two EPs, also charting a couple minor singles; she had previously gotten a guest vocal on a Kenny Rogers single back in 2004.
-Even seventh-placer Kacey Musgraves did better, as she had a successful album for Mercury Records in 2013.
+Fifth-place Whitney Duncan also got a contract with Warner, releasing a full album and two EPs, also charting a couple minor singles; she had an Early-Bird Cameo on a Kenny Rogers single back in 2004.
+Even seventh-placer Kacey Musgraves has done better, having recorded two hitless hit albums for Mercury Records in The New '10s before crossing over to a pop audience in 2019.

 - Sibling Rivalry: Angela Hacker beat her younger brother, Zac Hacker, in Season 5.